isislab-unisa/sof/README.md

 SCUD architecture is divided in three main software block: a user frontend that is the SCUD application for running and managing the simulation on the Hadoop infrastructure, used only on the client side; the Hadoop layer that encloses softwares and libraries provided from Hadoop infrastructure, used on the remote side; and the SCUD core that is the main software block composed of six functional blocks, that are used on the client and on the remote side.

 ##System Requirements
--Java Runtime Environment version 7 or greater
+..Java Runtime Environment version 7 or greater.
--Hadoop on Linux based Cluster version 2.4.0 or greater -A account on the cluster over SSH
+..Hadoop on Linux based Cluster version 2.4.0 or greater.
+..A account on the cluster over SSH.

 ## Example client code